tylersatter13/kohya_ss-docker-container-/README.md

 tool.
 The LoRAs produced by `kohya-ss/sd-scripts` are compatible with most of the popular AI art tools, including ComfyUI and Forge.

-For ComfyUI, you should copy the `TODO.safetensors` file to the `models/loras` directory in your ComfyUI installation.
+For ComfyUI, you should copy the `.safetensors` file that you downloaded from your pod into the `models/loras` directory in your ComfyUI installation.
 You should be able to find and use the LoRA through the `Load LoRA` node.

-For Forge, you should copy the `TODO.safetensors` file to the `models/Lora` directory in your Forge installation.
+For Forge, you should copy the `.safetensors` file that you downloaded from your pod into the `models/Lora` directory in your Forge installation.
 You should be able to find the LoRA in the LoRA browser, along with any other LoRAs that you have installed.

 When testing the model, you should try a variety of prompts to see how the model responds.
 You can also try using the